Festival in Indonesia

 Baliem Valley Festival

 This Baliem Valley festival is unique only to the Papua people, tracing its root in the belief held by the various local tribes that war is not just a conflict but also a symbol of fertility and prosperity.
 Celebrated in August, the main event is the mock war between the local tribes, with more than 20 tribes, each with 30-50 people clad in traditional clothing and fighting gear.
 There are also side performances and attractions of local traditional games, dances, and local food showcases.
-It is a vibrant and unique celebration of the Baliem Valley of indigenous culture.
+It is a vibrant and unique festival in Indonesia, originating from the Baliem Valley of indigenous culture.

+Yadnya Kasada, also called Kesodo, stands as a time-honored Hindu tradition embraced by the Tenggerese community, a distinctive ethnic subgroup within the Javanese culture.
 In August, hundreds of thousands of Tenggerese will gather at the famous Mount Bromo, an active crater in East Java, Indonesia.
 Asking for blessings and another year free of eruptions, the people will present offerings of rice, vegetables, fruits, animals, and other local produce to the God of the Mountain.
+It is also one of the well visited festivals in Indonesia as it is set in a popular tourist spot, Mount Bromo.

 Pasola